Kylie Jenner Snuggles Up With Stormi In A Designer Robe And Slippers Amid Billionaire Title Debate

 “Omg my two favorite people ever,” an additional supporter chimed in, followed by a heart emoji.

 In her caption, Kylie credited Stormi as her “remedy” during hard times.
-The entrepreneur faced some harsh remarks on social media.
-As The Inquisitr shared earlier this week, Kylie was named by Forbes as the highest-paid celebrity with a net worth of $590 million.
-Although there were multiple debates surrounding her title after she was named as the highest self-made billionaire by the publication back in March, her deal with Coty over the past year reportedly changed her earnings.
+The entrepreneur has faced some harsh remarks on social media.
+As The Inquisitr shared earlier this week, Kylie was named by Forbes as the highest-paid celebrity, with a net worth of $590 million.
+Although there were multiple debates surrounding her title after she was named the highest self-made billionaire by the publication back in March, her deal with Coty over the past year reportedly changed her earnings.
 She sold a 51 percent stake of her cosmetics firm, Kylie Cosmetics, to the company, which earned her $600 million and $540 million after taxes.